 Communal dining is at the heart of Killiehuntly Farmhouse Hotel, sitting either around the large oak kitchen table or at the long dining table in the library - still with a view into what the cook is up to.

 Tasty breads, an egg menu and local cheeses bring on the day at the farmhouse - with a simply "what do you fancy" approach to daytime grazing.

 Otherwise, upon returning to the house, cook lets you in on what's on the table for tonight - all from the surrounds of the Scottish Highlands - think excellent game, beef and freshwater salmon & trout hitting all the gastro buttons.

 This intimate affair is perfect for grasping the essence of this country retreat in a casual familiar fashion.

-A family friendly Highland retreat where smaller children particularly love the Hayloft, or the Cottage, Killiehuntly is surrounded by protected Wildland nature and provides all necessary family and kid-friendly equipment and entertainment, from high chairs to swimming, horseback riding and canoeing.
+A family friendly Highland retreat suitable for children aged 8+ and families particularly love the Hayloft, or the Cottage, Killiehuntly is surrounded by protected Wildland nature and provides a great canvas for family activities from swimming, horseback riding and canoeing.

 Killiehuntly Farmhouse Hotel is owned by a conservationists-at-heart Danish family who have a strong passion for Scotland and a deep-rooted love of unspoiled nature.
 "The interior design we coin Scandi-Scot", Anne Storm Pedersen explains, "is a mix of modern art, contemporary Nordic furniture and design items combined with true Scottish craftsmanship".